Agriculture

 The following points need to be considered while applying DAP fertilizer to your crops:

 Soil Testing: Soil testing is a very important step for the efficient use of DAP fertilizer.
-Test the soil to determine nutrient requirement or nitrogen and phosphorus content.
+Test the soil to determine nutrient requirements or nitrogen and phosphorus content.
 DAP is a slightly acidic fertilizer which can lower the pH of the soil during application which is beneficial for the crops to thrive in slightly acidic conditions.
 Hence, also understanding soil pH level during soil testing is an important point of consideration.

 Right Amount of Fertilizer Dose: The excessive use of fertilizer is not good for the crop.
 Always determine the right amount of fertilizer according to the crop needs.